-Program production, goal attainment, and expenditure costs will be tracked monthly for each subgrantee at the State level using DBA FACSPro.
-SC WAP will utilize DBA FACSPro to track weatherization work performed on dwellings.
+Program production, goal attainment, and expenditure costs will be tracked monthly for each subgrantee at the State level using DBA FACSPro and/or LITT.
+SC WAP will utilize DBA FACSPro and/or LITT to track weatherization work performed on dwellings.
 Also, OEO tracks subgrantees performance on the OEO Monitoring Summary Report.
 The Summary report tracks findings, trainings, contractor licenses/insurances, and requested training needs.